joao-arthur/funis-docs/prm/objectify.md

 ): Promise<returnType<V, E>>;
 ```

-Returns an object with value and error entries corrensponding to resolved or
+Returns a _object_ with **value and error** entries corrensponding to resolved
-rejected value of the promise.
+or rejected value of the promise.

 ## Example